University of Missouri—Kansas City School of Law

 Student Activities

-UMKC benefits from an active Student Bar Association, which represents students and plays an important role in establishing school policy.
-Three national legal fraternities have chapters at the law school, as do the following associations: Black Law Students, Latinx Law Students, Asian Pacific Islander Law Students, and Women Law Students.
-LGBT students and nontraditional law students are also represented in Outlaws and Older Wiser Law Students (OWLS).
+At UMKC, the law school experience extends beyond the classroom.
+We offer opportunities for students to get involved through organizations matching a variety of interests within the law school and the larger university community.
+We have over 30 student organizations in the law school including the Student Bar Association, Black Law Students Association, Latinx Law Students Association, Asian Pacific Islander Law Students Association, and Association for Women Law Students.
+LGBTQIA+ students and their supporters and nontraditional law students are also represented in Outlaws and Older Wiser Law Students (OWLS).
 Additional student organizations, such as the ACLU, Animal Law Society, Health Law Society, Public Interest Law Association, and the Midwest Innocence Project Student Organization, provide our students with a variety of ways to get involved at the school and in the community.

 Academic Support